nazmul-nhb/furry-friends-blogs-client/README.md

 #### Wishlist Page

 - On Wishlist Page, a user can find the blogs s/he has added for reading later, users can remove any blog from their wishlist
+- If a blog in wishlist is deleted by the blog author, user will see that info in wishlist page and can remove that blog from the wishlist

 #### Add Blog Page